petals-infra/chat.petals.dev/README.md

 gunicorn app:app --bind 0.0.0.0:5000 --threads 10 --timeout 300
 ```

-It is important to use `--threads` (not `--workers`), so reusing inference sessions works correctly.
+> **Note:** It is important to use `--threads` (not `--workers`), so reusing inference sessions works correctly.

 ## HTTP API Methods

+If you develop your own web app, you can use our endpoint at `http://chat.petals.ml/api/v1/...` for research and development, then set up your own backend for production using the commands above.
+To do that, you need:

+- A CPU-only server with 16+ GB RAM for the generation speed of 3-4 sec/token
+- A GPU server with 8+ GB GPU VRAM for the generation speed of 1-1.5 sec/token

+> **Note:** Please do not use our endpoint in production - it has a limited throughput, and we may pause or stop it any time.

 ### POST /api/v1/generate